 I will admit, I spent an embarrassing amount of time Googling abbreviations and acronyms I had heard people say in meetings or had seen in emails.
 From CMS to ROI to B2B, I feel as though my grasp on agency world jargon has vastly improved.
 Though it did take me a good week or so to realize AP was office slang for Afternoon Pot of coffee, Google wasn’t much help there.

 Especially in the world of marketing, this industry is always changing.
 Staying up to date on trends, viral campaigns, and new services is crucial.
 Seeing just how knowledgeable my mentors were when they entered client meetings or phone calls was impressive.
 The bulk of my time at Liquid was spent doing research.
 Gaining these type of in depth research skills right away will most definitely prove to be invaluable later down the road.

 Having never worked in this sort of environment before, I was able to gain vital experience in the ways of office life.
 While meeting etiquette or proper work attire may seem like second nature to most of my co-workers, I came into this internship with little knowledge on how to act in a “real job” (I don’t think my previous job as an associate at a “Froyo Fun” really counts).
 It is these little details that will, hopefully, put me ahead of my peers in the future.

 I want to thank everyone at Liquid who took the time mentor me in his or her role at the agency and essentially let me watch over their shoulder as they worked (I promise you, I wasn’t as bored as you all claimed I must have been).
 This internship and shadowing experience has gotten me one step closer to being able to answer the inevitable question from all family members and friends, “So what do you want to do when you graduate?”

 Interested in an internship at Liquid?
 Contact Us

-Bridget Strawn is a Liquid intern in the Digital Marketing department.
+Bridget Strawn interned with Liquid's Digital Marketing department.